Mistletoe Brown-Tail Moth

 LYMANTRIIDAE , NOCTUOIDEA

-The Caterpillars of this species are grey, often with rusty red markings, and with white patches on the abdominal segments.
-They have white lateral hairs along each side.
-There are two pairs of knobs on the back of the first two and last abdominal segments.
-The penultimate pair of abdominal segments each have a dorsal gland.
+The Caterpillars of this species are dark grey, often with rusty red markings, and with white patches on the backs of the middle five abdominal segments.
+The caterpillars have white lateral hairs along each side, and dark hairs projecting from the tail.
+There are white marks just behind the head.
+There are dark hairy knobs on the back of the first two, and on the last abdominal segments.
+The penultimate pair of abdominal segments each have a white dorsal gland.

 The caterpillars feed on:

 When the larvae run out of food, they wander off, often invading dwellings.
 This is not good, as the hairs on this caterpillar cause Urticaria and Dendrolimiasis in sensitive individuals.

 Just killing the caterpillars in situ is hazardous as the hairs from the dead larvae can blow about and cause more inflammation.
 If you or people in your family are sensitive, you will have to be vigilant and collect any larvae that you see with forceps or long-nosed pliers into say a jam-jar which can be closed for transport a long way away.

 To burn the caterpillars is hazardous as the hairs can be released and fly about in the updrafts.
 This is only a good idea if first the caterpillars are doused in an inflammable fluid, so that the hairs burn first.

 The hairs from dead caterpillar skins, discarded naturally by the caterpillars when they moult, can blow over wide areas.
 Trying to collect the hairs with a vacuum cleaner is unwise as vacuum cleaners must blow as well as suck, and the blowing exacerbates the problem.
 One laborious but safe method of removing such loose hairs is with say 30 cm. long strips of wide sticky tape, holding one end in each hand, and dabbing the tape onto surfaces with hairs on them.